 The most common application of the SPH equations without dissipation is to small oscillations.
 The simplest of these is the oscillation of an infinite, one-dimensional gas with constant initial density.
 The analysis in the case of constant h has been given by Monaghan (1989) and Morris (1996).
-However, we will give the dispersion relation appropriate for h a function of $\rho$ .
-A more complicated example is the oscillation of a star and is more difficult because the eigen functions vary sharply near the surface where the density goes to zero.
+However, we will give the dispersion relation appropriate for h a function of ρ .
+A more complicated example is the oscillation of a Toy star in one dimension.
+This case is important because it mimics the oscillations of a star and is more difficult because the eigen functions vary sharply near the surface where the density goes to zero.